 There is plenty of room on the beach to write your own memories in the sand.
 You can create a memory in an afternoon.
 Your memories can be anything from a group kayak trip to a leisurely ride over to Hammocks Beach on the state's pontoon boat.
 Even a family outing to play miniature golf or walk the docks in Beaufort can turn into a memory makes you smile each time it slides into your consciousness.

 The important thing is to seize the opportunity to make some wonderful summer memories while there is still time left.
 The summer of 2010 will only roll around once for us, and even now there are just a few weeks left before it will be time to create some of those fall fishing memories for this year.

 Now that I am thinking about fishing, my mind is pulling up my first fishing trip on the Point with my Uncle Austin.
-I think it was the summer of 1968 or 1969.
+I think it was the summer of 1969.
 We did not catch much beyond a horseshoe crab and one bluefish, but I am pretty sure that was the trip that sealed my fate and eventually made a Crystal Coast resident out of me.

 Both the memory and the reality are pretty nice on that one.